matrix-org/matrix.org/content/blog/2026/02/2026-02-06-fosdem-wrap-up.md

 We also had cool demos on the stand.
 Dominik and Kim have set up an air-gapped deployment of Matrix to showcase the various clients and administration tools.
 Christian and Florian used the hackathon time to set up a demo with a receipt ticket printer that would print whatever you send in a specific room, and one with an e-ink screen that would display whatever you send in the same room.

 Overall, the discussions with attendees were overwhelmingly positive.
-Most of them were about how Matrix is useful to people, to tell us our work matters, or to tell us that the software had gone a long way.
+Most of them were about how Matrix is useful to people, expressing that our work matters and that the software has come a long way.
 We're moved by all this gratitude and pleased to see that people believe that the ecosystem is going in a good direction.

 ![A picture of t-shirts stacked on a booth.
 There seems to be a lot of activity around the booth.](/blog/img/2026-02-06-fosdem-cyberdeck.webp)